Dave-III/Hangman/readme.md

  - [x] Inline buffering screen for long processings (e.g. Loading...)
  - [ ] Implement Main function to run all processes
  - [ ] Finish implementing webscraping code to remove all non-dictionary words, excluding plurals (Future).
+ - [ ] Add probability-based stats for average/optimal letter selection in the hangman game

  I dont want this list to be too overwhelming lol, so I'm trying to limit all the things that I add to it.